By Reinier Haasjes, Senior System Administrator, Adyen

 As recently as 2015, our database needs were much simpler.
 Our approach to upgrading to new PostgreSQL versions followed these steps:

-2. Upgrade the slave to the new PostgreSQL version.
+2. Upgrade the replica to the new PostgreSQL version.

 3. Set up a logical replication of the database using Slony.

-5. Upgrade the other two slaves to the new version.
+5. Upgrade the other two replicas to the new version.

 6. Take down the logical replication.

-7. Upgrade the last slave to the new version.
+7. Upgrade the last replica to the new version.

 New approach: Updating 50 terabytes to 9.6